re-imaging/ImageMesh/README.md

 ### - cats

 A classifier trained on images of cats and dogs.
 We used keras to train this network, following [this example](https://keras.io/examples/vision/image_classification_from_scratch/).
 Produces some unlikely associations between images.

+### - DeepCluster

+We used the method of unsupervised learning outlined in the arXiv paper [Deep Clustering for Unsupervised Learning of Visual Features](https://arxiv.org/abs/1807.05520) to train a classifier that predicts whether images belong to 100 different clusters.
+This produces strong similarity among particular image trends, e.g. logos, schematics, photographs, graphs showing small multiples.
+This provides the highest degree of learning based on the arXiv images dataset.
+For more details on the code used, see the [DeepCluster GitHub](https://github.com/facebookresearch/deepcluster).

 ## Data Policy